 In this tutorial we'll show you how to transform a warm sunny scene into a moody, misty landscape.
-To start you'll need to cool down the tones and selectively tweak the colour saturation to replace the summer hues with a cooler colour palette.
+To start you'll need to cool down the tones and selectively tweak the color saturation to replace the summer hues with a cooler color palette.

 This is best done with a combination of Adjustment Layers, which gives you ultimate control over the image's tones.

 Once the image is properly toned we'll add mist.
 Rather than slap on a few filters and effects, we'll build up the mist gradually using layers and masks to give it depth.

 The key is to make the mist look random, and shape it to follow the perspective of the scene.
 We can achieve randomness with the Clouds filter - which fills a layer with jumbled clouds - and then blend the effect effortlessly with the image using the Screen Blending Mode.